FoxDotBuild/Cya/MicroPython/GettingStarted.md

 	(0.8690952, -0.06464344, -10.24)

 Put Cya in a different position and re-type the _mpu.acceleration_ command.
 You will see different X,Y, and Z acceleration values.
 This shows your accelerometer is working!
+Once you have installed the mpu6050.py library you can also install the TestMPU.py library which relies on MPU6050.py.
+Then you can simply import TestMPU to check the accelerometer readings at 1 second intervals.

 ## Install and Test the st7735.py Library for the Display